New Plays from Finland

-Juha Jokela (b.
-1970) is a modern writer whose surprising humour, compelling narratives and nuanced characterizations are tightly bound to the present moment.
-Whether focusing his sharp vision on the world of business or the spirit, he writes with deep understanding of the personalities involved.
+Juha Jokela (born 1970) is a modern Finnish playwright whose surprising humour, compelling narratives and nuanced characterizations are tightly bound to the present moment.
+His characters and their surrounding worlds vary greatly, with some of his texts taking place in the world of business while others are in a more abstract, spiritual realm; the combining factor is Jokela’s understanding and portrayal of his characters’ inner lives and personalities.